sagarailani/bittorrent-client/README.md

-An implementation of bittorrent client
+An naive implementation of bittorrent client to understand peer-2-peer concepts